-Registration and payment for courses takes place no later than two weeks prior to the start of each course to allow adequate time for presession study.
-After course registration and payment is complete, course modules are available through Populi.
+Registration and payment for courses takes place no later than two weeks prior to the start of each course to allow adequate time for pre-session study.
+After course registration is complete, course information including syllabi and required textbooks is available through Populi.